1 Part Course |

 Weighted Average Cost of Capital (WACC) and the Discount Rate

-• Review of capital asset pricing model (CAPM)
+• Advanced valuation includes the review of the capital asset pricing model (CAPM):

 • How to derive equity risk premiums in different countries